cleon237/javascript/1.1.2/Introduction to Algorithms.md

 ### Variables and Primitive types

 1. Go to the [repl.it](https://repl.it/@DebbieLy/Variables-and-Primitives).
+2. Create a fork of the repl.it.
-2. Read the instructions, and match up the correct primitives for each of the variables.
+3. Read the instructions, and match up the correct primitives for each of the variables.
-3. Uncomment and do one exercise at a time.
+4. Uncomment and do one exercise at a time.
-3. Run when you are ready to check if your answer is correct.
+5. Run when you are ready to check if your answer is correct.
-4. You are done when all the tests equal true.
+6. You are done when all the tests equal true.

 ### Taking in user input exercises